microsoft/AzureTRE/docs/auth.md

 1. Define Redirect URLs:

-    In TRE e2e test app registration go to Authentication -> Add platform -> Select Mobile & Desktop and add:
+    In the **TRE e2e test** app registration go to Authentication -> Add platform -> Select Mobile & Desktop and add:

     * `https://login.microsoftonline.com/common/oauth2/nativeclient`
     * `msal<TRE e2e test app registration application (client) ID>://auth`

     ![Add auth platform](assets/aad-add-auth-platform.png)

-1. Allow public client flows (see image below).
+1. Allow public client flows (see the image below).
 This enables the end-to-end tests to use a username and password combination to authenticate.

-Note that this should never be allowed for a production environment as it poses a security risk.
+   > **Note:** this should never be allowed for a production environment as it poses a security risk.

     ![Allow public client flows - Yes](./assets/app-reg-authentication-allow-public-client-flows-yes.png)